KSP-CKAN/MirrorKAN/README.md

 - Continuous integration of CKAN and its toolset
 - Can update NetKAN mods and automatically push to CKAN-meta
-- Can automatically mirror any CKAN repository, including itself
+- Can automatically do a deep copy of any CKAN repository, including itself

 ### Requirements
 - Linux